yuryalencar/EmployeeCRUD/README.md

 # EmployeeCRUD
-EmployeeCRUD is a system for create, read, update and delete employees
+EmployeeCRUD is a simple system for create, read, update and delete employees

+## Requirements

+## For install